 No one likes tv or movie spoilers.
 If you already know what's going to happen, it sucks the fun out of watching it!
 It's the building of excitement, the unpredictable plot twists and turns, that keep eyes glued to the screen to see what comes next.

 The best corporate videos always include something unexpected too.
 If you can reward customers by surprising them with something delightful, they'll be more inclined to share it with others.
-They'll also be more likely to tune into your next video campaign, to find what other tricks are up your sleeve.
+They'll also be more likely to tune into your next video campaign, to find what other tricks are

 Before the first day, you might also consider leaving a note on your new hire.